jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < controls are an interactive language >
 < an interactive language is a language that doesn’t only allow expression of things, but allows at least two parties to exchange information and respond to given information. >
 < Assembly >
-< So there must be standard translations and translations for specific symbols. >
+< So there might be standard translations and translations for specific symbols. >
 < Note that it’s only Symbol to another language here.
 There is no translation for another language to symbol.
 Is there?
 And if there is, there is definitely no editor for it available just like that, without programming it >

 ### Too Much Material for an Introduction